Asymptotically Optimal Sequence Sets With Low/Zero Ambiguity Zone Properties: Proposed Constructions of ZAZ Sequence Sets

 \subsection{The Second Proposed Construction of ZAZ Sequence Sets}

-Our key observation of this subsection is that a Doppler-incurred phase rotation in the time-domain corresponds to a shift in the frequency-domain.
-Therefore, zero ambiguity functions for local Doppler shifts can be ensured if each non-zero element of the frequency-domain duals is followed by successive nulls.
-Following this idea, based on an unimodular $\left(L,N,Z \right)$-ZCZ sequence set, a $\left(KL,N,\Pi \right)$-ZAZ sequence set with $\Pi =(-Z,Z) \times (-K,K)$ is obtained by duplicating each ZCZ sequence $K$ times, where $K$ successive nulls are uniformly distributed in the frequency-domain.
-However, such a construction is trivial.
-In the sequel, a novel construction of non-trivial ZAZ sequence sets with comb-like spectrum is proposed.
+{Note that according to the DFT, a Doppler-incurred phase rotation in the time-domain corresponds to a shift in the frequency-domain.
+Therefore, zero ambiguity functions for local non-zero Doppler shifts can be guaranteed if each non-zero element of the frequency-domain duals is followed by successive nulls according to (13).
+With this idea, we have the following theorem. }